Frequently Asked Questions

 The Middle States Commission on Higher Education(MSCHE) is a voluntary membership association that “defines, maintains, and promotes educational excellence across institutions with diverse missions, student populations, and resources.”
 As a participating institution, The University engages in a self-study process every 10 years (following the 2017-2018 academic year, the cycle is every eight years).

 Representatives from MSCHE will hold a series of virtual informational meetings with faculty, staff and students to get their feedback about Brockport’s performance in a variety of areas.
 Brockport’s two extension sites (Brockport Downtown and REOC) will also participate.

 The MCHE Team evaluates the analysis in the Self-Study Report and draws on insights gained from Virtual Visit interviews.
 Since the Self-Study Report and On-Site Evaluation Visit result from careful analysis that has incorporated feedback from multiple stakeholders, the Report has the potential to influence institutional decision making for several years.

 What are the Qualities of a Good Self-Study?

 According to MSCHE, “The Commission’s accreditation process ensures institutional accountability, self-appraisal, improvement, and innovation through peer review and the rigorous application of standards within the context of institutional mission.”

 The Self-Study should be an honest appraisal of the institution, that is evidence-driven, and consistently demonstrates the use of assessment (throughout each standard or chapter).
-It provides an opportunity to engage multiple stakeholders in an extensive analysis of the College’s strengths and areas for improvement and innovation.
+It provides an opportunity to engage multiple stakeholders in an extensive analysis of the University’s strengths and areas for improvement and innovation.